Alexis;

 Who should dare to complain of Hardships and Difficulties, when the great Alexis

-for Sanctimia, I will quickly visit him with Joy, and as my Introducers
+to his wished for Sanctimia, I will quickly visit him with Joy, and as

-these I will take along with me, and shake them on him.”
-Alexis, much
+my Introducers these I will take along with me, and shake them on him.”
+Alexis,

-pleased with the Jest, bade him be mindful to do as he said.
-“May propitious Heaven
+much pleased with the Jest, bade him be mindful to do as he said.
+“May

-smile upon my ardent Wishes, (says Fidelius) grant my Alexis a speedy
+propitious Heaven smile upon my ardent Wishes, (says Fidelius) grant my Alexis

-and happy Arrival at his principal Hut Sanctimia.
-There may he long live
+a speedy and happy Arrival at his principal Hut Sanctimia.
+There may

-asked Fidelius if he could tell him any News.
-“For (said he) I have
+Alexis asked Fidelius if he could tell him any News.
+“For (said

-been for a long Time out of the World, and know not what is passing.
-Pray, are
+he) I have been for a long Time out of the World, and know not what is passing.

 what is passing; and as for the Crissini, I humbly think, you need